nest/nest-simulator/doc/htmldoc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

 If you want to obtain more information about a particular command, you may use Python's standard help system, which will return the help text (docstring) explaining the use of this particular function.
-There is a help system within NEST as well.
-You can open the help pages in a browser using ``nest.helpdesk()`` and you can get the help page for a particular NEST object (like a synapse or neuron model) using ``nest.help('object')``.
+You can get the help page for a particular NEST object (like a synapse or neuron model) using ``nest.help('object')``.

 Creating nodes
 --------------